j4cobgarby/fors-kernel/docs/fors-notes/Filesystem.md

 ### Filesystem Nodes (`fsnode_t`)

-In memory, files/directories from any filesystem type (e.g. ext2, fat, virtual ones) are represented by the same structure -- the `fsnode_t`.
+In memory, the information and data about files from any filesystem type (e.g. ext2, fat, virtual ones) are represented by the same structure -- the `fsnode_t`.
 This provides a seamless interface to various types. fsnodes are conceptually very similar to inodes found in UNIX.
-They are an **in-core representation of a file or directory on a real disk, or of that in a virtual filesystem**.
+They are an **in-core representation of the metadata and actual data about a file or directory on a real disk, or of that in a virtual filesystem**.

-fsnodes are organised in a tree structure, where each fsnode has a pointer to the first of its children.
-All fsnodes also have a `sibling` pointer, which organises siblings into a linked list.
-Importantly, fsnodes don't contain pointers to their parents, because due to the nature of most filesystems, two different files with two different parents can refer to the same fsnode (due to hard-links).

 Memory for fsnodes is not actually allocated dynamically.
 There is a fixed maximum number of fsnodes, `NUM_FSNODES`.
 All fsnodes are stored in `fsnodes`.

+**fsnodes are not files** -- multiple different files with different names and locations can refer to the same fsnode. **files** (name-fsnode mappings) are represented by entries in directories, and **fsnodes** (filesystem node metadata objects) are _pointed to_ by files.

-There isn't necessarily (or usually) an fsnode in the system for every single file on the filesystem.
-Getting a child fsnode from a parent, given the child's name, roughly looks like this:
+There isn't necessarily (or usually) an fsnode in the system for every single node on the filesystem media.

- 1) Look through the parent's children linked list, starting at `child`.
-    - If an fsnode by the correct name is found, then return it.
-    - Otherwise, continue to 2.
- 2) Call the `retrieve_child` method of the filesystem type associated with the parent, which requests the FS to return a new fsnode if the target file exists on disk (or wherever it likes).
-    - If an fsnode is returned, this is the target child.
-Return it.
-    - If NULL is returned, then either the `fsnodes` is full, or the child just doesn't exist.

 So, what happens when the `fsnodes` array does fill up?
 Basically, when no more open files refer to a specific fsnode, it is seen as "free", so when a filesystem implementation is trying to read in a disk-node to an fsnode, they will see a free entry in the array and reallocate it.